dhaneshragu/Academic-Management-System/Documentation/LoginScreen-user-doc.md

 - Add your details and click the `Login` button
 ![alt text](./assets/click_login.png)
-- You will be redirected to your homepage
+- You will be redirected to your homepage.
+Click on `Logout` button to go back to the login screen.
 ![alt text](./assets/loggedin.png)

 - If details are incorrect/left empty you will get an error message.